 Oren Toledano is co-founder and CEO of Israel Tech Challenge, a partnership between the Jewish Agency, The Government of Israel’s Cyber Bureau, and Masa Israel Journey.
 Prior to his current position, Oren spent three years as Head of the Aliyah delegation of the Jewish Agency in France-Belgium, and before that served for nearly a decade as an officer in an elite technological unit of the IDF, reaching the rank of Major.
 Oren holds an MA in Political Science and Security Studies from Tel Aviv University, and a BA in Political Science from the Hebrew University of Jerusalem.

-Jacob Shiansky is the Masa Regional Representative for North Carolina, South Carolina and Texas.
+Jacob Shiansky is the Masa Regional Representative for Georgia, Louisiana, North Carolina, South Carolina and Texas.
 He attended the University of South Carolina and double majored in Business Economics and Management.
 Prior to joining the Masa Israel team Jacob worked at Robert Half accounting where he worked in Finance Consulting and was a revenue accounting specialist.